A Comprehensive Guide to Advanced Primary Care Management (APCM)

 First, it is important to understand the APCM codes, including eligibility requirements and reimbursement rates.

-• G0556: APCM services for a patient with one chronic condition [expected to last at least 12 months, or until the death of the patient, which place the patient at significant risk of death, acute exacerbation / decompensation, or functional decline], or fewer, provided by clinical staff and directed by a physician or other qualified health care professional who is responsible for all primary care and serves as the
+• HCPCS G0556: APCM services for a patient with one chronic condition [expected to last at least 12 months, or until the death of the patient, which place the patient at significant risk of death, acute exacerbation / decompensation, or functional decline], or fewer, provided by clinical staff and directed by a physician or other qualified health care professional who is responsible for all primary care and serves as the

 Armed with an understanding of the codes and reimbursement rates, it is then possible to calculate potential revenue based on program size.